SEORadar/interview-example/README.md

 ### Task 4: "Favorite" a Product

 * If the current user is signed in, show a heart icon which the user can click to "heart" the product, and click again to remove the product from their favorites.
-* On the "Members Dashboard" view, add a list of their favorite products that links to each product.
+* On the "Members Dashboard" view, add a list of links to their favorite products.

 ### Task 5: Only show "is_active=true" Products